thesuss/shf-project/CONTRIBUTING.md

 ## Defining Tasks with PivotalTracker and GitHub

-We use [GitHub Issues](https://github.com/AgileVentures/shf-project/issues) to manage our work on features, chores and bugfixes.
+We use [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1904891) to manage our work on features, chores and bugfixes.

-_(TODO how does this relate / sync with PivotalTracker? )_

 Defining, discussing, voting on them...

 ### Features
-Any feature should include Cucumber acceptance tests and where appropriate RSpec unit tests.
+Any feature should include Cucumber acceptance tests and RSpec tests where appropriate.

 We try to avoid view and controller specs, and focus purely on unit tests at the model and service level where possible.